 Please note: Counselors for NextUp/Guardian Scholars programs are only available to serve students who are active in these programs.
 Students not in these programs will be redirected to the General Counseling link or phone number, so that the appropriate appointment can be made.

-- Book service assistance
+- Transfer assistance/Career assistance

-To be eligible, you must:
+To be eligible for NextUP, you must:

 - Be enrolled in at least six units at CRC unless receiving services from CRC's Disabled Students Programs and Services (DSPS).
 DSPS is a program that provides equal educational opportunity for students with physical, psychological, or learning disabilities.